ambianic/ambianic-ui/README.md

 # Community Support

-If you have questions, ideas or cool projects you'd like to share with the Ambianic team and community, please use the [Ambianic Spectrum channels](https://spectrum.chat/ambianic?tab=posts).
+If you have questions, ideas or cool projects you'd like to share with the Ambianic team and community, please use the [Ambianic Twitter channel](https://twitter.com/ambianicai).

 # Acknowledgements